phelipetls/blog/content/posts/surprising-react-bug/index.md

 # Why?

-It turns out React is "doing the right thing", but in the end things break because the `details` element has state of its own that React doesn't know about.
+It seems React is "doing the right thing", but in the end things break because the `details` element has state of its own that React doesn't know about.

 In short, the issue is that there are two sources of truth for the `open` attribute -- React and the browser.

 [This was masterfully explained in this GitHub comment](https://github.com/facebook/react/issues/15486#issuecomment-873516817).
-The user begins by explaining what happens the first time we click the button:
+It begins by explaining what happens when we click the button the first time:

 1. The `onClick` event handler of the `summary` element is triggered, which changes `isOpen` from `false` to `true`.